 According to National Alliance for Caregiving and American Association of Retired Persons, more than 65 million people spend an average of 20 hours per week caring for an aged, disabled, or chronically ill family member or friend during any given year.
 These informal caregivers have direct and frequent access to their loved ones as they assist, coordinate, and support their activities of daily living.
 Including caregivers in the care team has shown to improve patients’ access to services, reduce unmet needs, provide better quality of care, and increase safety.
 Yet, despite the benefits, caregivers and healthcare professionals often struggle to collaborate in the plan of care for the older adult patient.
 The purpose of this conference is to recognize caregivers as agents of change in their loved ones’ care, explore challenges of caring for the aging population, and highlight ways in which healthcare professionals can initiate caregiver integration.

-Melanie Bunn, RN is a Counseling Associate and Clinical Instructor with the Duke University School of Nursing and a skilled and experienced clinician, educator, and consultant.
+Melanie Bunn, GNP, MSN, RN is a Counseling Associate and Clinical Instructor with the Duke University School of Nursing and a skilled and experienced clinician, educator, and consultant.
 Her research efforts have focused on improving care of older people, especially those with cognitive impairment, through improving the education of interprofessional teams and families.
 She has volunteered as an Alzheimer’s Support Group Facilitator for over 25 years.